-Case Study: E-mails and Instant Messages.
+Case Studies: E-mails and Instant Messages US 2008.

-US 2008.
 SEC v.
 Berliner.
 Paul S. Berliner was a registered representative of a broker-dealer, Schottenfeld Group, LLC.
 In May 2007, Alliance Data Systems Corp. ("ADS") announced it was to be acquired by the Blackstone Group.
-In November 2007, Berliner allegedly drafted and disseminated false rumours that ADS's board of directors was meeting to consider a revised proposal from Blackstone to acquire ADS at a significantly lower price than previously reported.
+In November 2007, Berliner allegedly drafted and disseminated false rumour that ADS's board of directors was meeting to consider a revised proposal from Blackstone to acquire ADS at a significantly lower price than previously reported.
 According to the complaint, Berliner disseminated this instruction by way of instant messages to brokers and hedge funds.
 The rumours were reported in the press and Alliance stock fell 17%.
-Berliner had shorted Alliance stock before disseminating the rumours.
+Berliner had shorted Allianc stock before disseminating the rumours.
+Social Media US 2010.
+SEC v.
+McKeown and Ryan.
+A Canadian couple, Carol McKeown and Daniel F. Ryan, used their website (PennyStockChaser) Facebook and Twitter accounts to tout various US microcap companies.
+In some cases, the defendants received shares of these microcap companies from the issuers' affiliates or third parties as compensation for touting the issuers' stocks.
+McKeown and Ryan used PennyStockChaser and social media accounts to predict significant price increases for the microcap companies, while simultaneously selling their shares on the open market.